 Jeff Corwin/My Side of the Mountain

-John Leguizamo/Conquest: Montezuma, Cortez, and the Fall of Old Mexico
+John Leguizamo/Conquest: Montezuma, Cortez, and the Fall of Old

 Johnny Damon/A Trip to the Beach